rzach/multlog/README.md

 ## 2.2 Running the installation script

-As of version 1.05, MUltlog comes with an installation script for Linux.
+MUltlog comes with an installation script for Linux.
 Before running the script:

 - decide which Prolog to use.
 The script will look for SWI-Prolog, SICStus, and BinProlog in some standard locations, and suggest the